omaraljawabri/Hotel-Reservation-System/README.md

 ## Communication between microservices
 Two types of communication were used to communicate between micro services: synchronous and asynchronous.
 OpenFeign was used for synchronous communication, while Apache Kafka was used for asynchronous communication. **The communication scheme is:**

-- Communication between any service with notification-service: Apache Kafka.
+- Communication between any service and notification-service: Apache Kafka.
 - Communication between two services that there are not notification-service: Open OpenFeign

 ## 📋 Requirements